surajrampure/imt-decal.github.io/index.md

 </a>

 - <b>Fall 2019: </b> The timing and logistics for this course in Fall 2019 are not yet known.
-More information will be posted here when available.
+More information will be posted here when available. <b>However, you can express your interest to take the course at <a href='http://interest.imt-decal.org'>interest.imt-decal.org</a></b>.

 Feel free to email `imt-decal@berkeley.edu` with any questions.
 - All announcements for current students will be on Piazza.

 <br>